jcampbellcodes/jcampbellcodes_og.github.io/_sound_design/2_project.markdown

 ---
 layout: post
-title: Decoder Ring
+title: Capstone - Evil Dead II
-description: Babaroga LLC
+description: DePaul University
-img: /img/sound_design/decoderring.png
+img: /img/sound_design/evildead.png
 ---

-During my time as an audio contractor at Babaroga LLC in Chicago, I was tasked with re-doing the sound design for their mobile title Decoder Ring.
-This was the first commercial release I worked on and it is available free on the App Store.
+To complete my undergraduate degree in Sound Recording Technology at DePaul University I had to respin the sound from an existing music scene.
+I wrote, recorded, and mixed all of the music and sound effects and recorded/mixed the dialogue.

-<iframe src="https://player.vimeo.com/video/126645875" width="640" height="426" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/227670181" width="640" height="360" frameborder="0" allowfullscreen></iframe>